adeoke/django-quarantine-workout-graphql/README.md

 invoke run-all-tests
 ```

-Which will run the tests against the live service and not the tests against the mocks.
+Which will run the tests against the running service and not the tests against the mocks.

-# High level acceptance criteria

-In order to flesh out the functionality of the api Ihave followed these criteria (you can assume your
-own implied criteria from the ones listed here).

-1) Any user is able to retrieve all workouts.
-2) Only a logged in user can create a workout.
-3) Only a logged in user can give a workout a review (where ONE is poor upto a review of FIVE, which represents a perfect exercise, only five choices,
-ONE to FIVE, inclusive are permitted).
-4) Any user can obtain all the reviews for a workout.
-5) Only return the email address and username when querying all reviews, if you are the user who made that review.
-All other reviews posted from other users should not include the username or email address.
-6) Only a user with admin access can get all user details from a query to users.
-7) Only a users username is returned when an authenticated user makes a request to query Users.

 # TODO provide tests against mocks.